diez/diez/examples/site/examples/web/docs/getting-started/sketch.md

 </video>

-### Syncing your Figma file with your Diez project
+### Syncing your Sketch file with your Diez project
 Make sure to save your changes.
 Now you're all set up to sync your Sketch file with your Diez project.
-Head back over to your Diez project folder within your terminal and run:
+Head back over to your terminal and within your Diez project folder run:

 ```bash
 yarn diez extract